deepchecks/monitoring/docs/source/installation/self_host.rst

 Define SMTP for email integration
 ---------------------------------

-Deepchecks can send emails to users when they are invited to the platform and when there is a new alert.
-To enable this feature you need to use your own SMTP server, which can be configured in the environment file with the following
+Deepchecks sends emails to users in multiple scenarios.
+Among these, it will send emails to users that are invited to the platform and can be configured to send emails when there is a new alert.
-variables:
+To enable this feature you need to use your own SMTP server, which can be configured in the environment file with the following variables:

 .. list-table:: Environment Variables
    :header-rows: 1